-New York State does not currently allow minors to update the gender marker on their birth certificate.
-Indeed, Lambda Legal recently sued the state to change this policy.
-The present policy of prohibiting gender marker corrections for transgender youth is anomalous in New York and the nation.
-Minors born in New York City have the opportunity to correct their birth certificates at whatever age their parents and providers determine that that is appropriate for them.
+Until recently, New York State did not allow minors to update the gender marker on their birth certificate.
+Indeed, the Department of Health’s policy only changed after a settlement with Lambda Legal.
+While this administrative change was a positive one, like with the other proposals mentioned herein, there is concern that a simple administrative change is easily revocable.
+The policy of prohibiting gender marker corrections for transgender youth was anomalous in New York and the nation.
+Minors born in New York City have long had the opportunity to correct their birth certificates at whatever age their parents and providers determine that that is appropriate for them.
 Similarly, the 12 jurisdictions that have modernized their birth certificate policies to eliminate surgery requirements all have the same policy regardless of age.

-Many minors begin to transition both socially, and sometimes medically, prior to their 18th birthdays.
-The current policy results in minors having to out themselves any time they need to use their birth certificate.
-In particular, many young people graduate high school and enter college prior to their 18th birthday and, due to this policy, are unable to update their birth certificate prior to registering for college, which creates many complications for recordkeeping.
+Many minors begin to transition both socially, and sometimes medically, prior to their 17th birthdays.
+The previous policy resulted in minors having to out themselves any time they needed to use their birth certificate.
+In particular, many young people graduate high school and enter college prior to their 17th birthday and, due to this policy, were unable to update their birth certificate prior to registering for college, which created many complications for recordkeeping.

 Birth certificate changes are important for transgender people regardless of their age.
 Being forced to use identity documents that do not accurately reflect a person’s gender opens the door to harassment and discrimination.
 Youth who do not have appropriate identification documents face the risk of stigma, discrimination, and bullying if their transgender status is publicized as a result of their incorrect birth certificate.
 Beyond that, the longer a person must use incorrect foundational documents, the more subsequent documents are based on that information and must be changed later.
 The Gender Recognition Act ensures that youth have access to accurate birth certificates along with everyone else.

-As transgender people face attack after attack from the federal government, and transgender youth specifically are being targeted in many states, it is essential that New York act to support its transgender, nonbinary, and intersex residents.
-The Gender Recognition Act goes a long way toward ensuring that every New Yorker can access documents that truly represent their identity and preserve their privacy.
+As transgender people recover from years of attacks from the federal government, and transgender youth specifically are being targeted in many states, it is essential that New York act to support its transgender, nonbinary, and intersex residents.
+The Gender Recognition Act goes a long way toward ensuring that every New Yorker can access documents that truly represent their identity and preserve their privacy, and brings New York back to the forefront on transgender equity.
 Please support this legislation to update the name change process and gender marker options in New York State.